Best holiday rental deals in Turin

 Best holiday homes with a patio or terrace

 Popular holiday rental amenities in Turin

-The above is a climate diagram for Metropolitan City of Turin.
-July is the warmest month in Turin with average maximum temperatures of 26°.
-Conversely, January is the coolest month in Turin, with temperatures going under 1°.
-The wettest month is May with 13 rainy days on average.
-On the contrary, there is an average of only 4 rainy days in December, which is the driest month.
+Here is our climate diagram for Metropolitan City of Turin.
+July is the warmest month in Turin, with average daily maximum temperatures of 26°.
+In contrast, the coolest month is January.
+The rainiest month is July, while the driest month is December.

 Your holiday home in the Province of Turin looks out onto the Alps

 Against the grandiose backdrop of the Alps, your holiday home in the Province of Turin is Italy with a Parisian twist.

 Banco vini e alimenti is all about tapas-like small plates in a casual ambiance.
 Meanwhile, the Sapori di Tassinari is about as authentically Italian a family-run pasta shop as ever you're likely to find.
 Choose from a fabulous selection of fresh pasta dishes, from Sardinian ricotta and mint stuffed beauties to vegan take away options.